frivoller/ConsoleApplicationProject/Projects/README.md

 - Ortalama hesaplanır ve ortalamaya karşılık gelen harf notu ekranda gösterilir (örn.
 90-100: AA, 85-89: BA, vb.).
 - Geçersiz not girildiğinde hata mesajı görüntülenir ve program sonlandırılır.

-## Ek Bilgiler
-Bu proje, C# dilinde konsol uygulamaları geliştirmenin temel prensiplerini öğretmek amacıyla oluşturulmuştur.
-Her bir program, kullanıcının girdilerini alır ve bu girdilere göre uygun işlemleri gerçekleştirir.
-Aynı zamanda hata kontrolleri yaparak kullanıcının yanlış giriş yapması durumunda uygun geri bildirimler verir.

 # Console Application Project

 ## Overview
-This project is a simple console application written in C#.
-It allows users to choose between three different programs and interact with them via the console.
-The programs included in this project are:
+This project is a C# console application that allows users to choose between three different programs:

 1. **Random Number Guessing Game**
 2. **Calculator**
 3. **Grade Average Calculator**

-Each program performs a specific task and allows the user to provide input through the console.
-The goal of the project is to demonstrate basic programming concepts such as user input, conditionals, loops, and error handling.

-## Technologies Used
-- **C#**: The programming language used to develop the application.
-- **.NET Console Application**: The platform for building and running the application.
-- **Visual Studio**: Recommended IDE for development and testing.
+Each program is implemented as a separate method in the code and can be accessed via a simple main menu.

 ## How to Run the Project
-1. **Clone the repository**: Download or clone the project repository to your local machine.
+1. Clone or download this repository.
-2. **Open in Visual Studio**: Open the project in Visual Studio or another C# compatible IDE.
+2. Open the project in an IDE that supports C#, such as Visual Studio.
-3. **Run the project**: Compile and run the application from the IDE.
+3. Build and run the project.
-4. **Follow the instructions**: The application will prompt you to choose between three different programs:
-   - **Random Number Guessing Game**: Try to guess the randomly generated number.
-   - **Calculator**: Perform basic arithmetic operations (addition, subtraction, multiplication, division).
-   - **Grade Average Calculator**: Enter exam grades and calculate the average with corresponding letter grades.
+4. Follow the on-screen instructions to select a program and interact with it.

-## Project Structure
+## Project Features
-- `Main()` method presents a menu where the user can select one of the three programs.
-- Each program is encapsulated in its own method (`RastgeleSayiOyunu`, `HesapMakinesi`, `OrtalamaHesaplama`).
-- The project uses basic control structures like loops (`while`), conditional statements (`if`, `else`, `switch`), and user input validation.

-## Programs Overview

 ### 1. Random Number Guessing Game
-- A random number between 1 and 100 is generated.
+- The program selects a random number between 1 and 100.
+- The user has 5 attempts to guess the number, receiving hints whether the guess is too high or too low.
+- If the user guesses correctly, they are congratulated.
+If all attempts are used, the correct number is shown.

+### 2. Calculator
+- The user inputs two numbers and selects an operation (`+`, `-`, `*`, `/`).
+- The program performs the calculation and displays the result.
+- Division by zero is handled with an appropriate error message.

+### 3. Grade Average Calculator
+- The user inputs three exam grades.
+- The program calculates the average and displays the corresponding letter grade.
+- The grade scale is based on a range from 0-100, and invalid grades outside this range are rejected.

+## Technologies Used
+- **C#**
+- **.NET Core** or **.NET Framework**
+- **Visual Studio** (for development)